penguinpowernz/rackdis/README.md

 A Ruby clone of the awesome Webdis server, allowing HTTP access to a Redis server.

-Currently this is just a proof of concept supporting only GET and SET commands.
-I intend to make the API resemble the Webdis API as much as possible so the two are interchangeable.
+Currently this is just a proof of concept supporting only GET and SET commands but I will be expanding it as much as possible.
+See the issues for feature requests.

 ## Installation